 One way my husband and I taught our younger girls about safety (they’re 5 and 8), was to explain how their bodies belong to them and no one is allowed to touch them.
 We made rules to tell us if any one tried touching them, even family, and that they would not get in trouble for telling us.
 Another conversation we had was how some people do bad things, so it’s our job as a family to stay away from strangers no matter what they’re offering.
 We taught them how to yell if a stranger came to them, what to yell, how loud to yell, and we learned what steps to take next.
 While it sounds serious, these are serious times and kids deserve to know what to do.
 They’re much smarter than many of us realize.

-As for teenagers (we also have 14 and 15 year old daughters)–the conversations we’ve had with them were much deeper.
-We taught them never go into a bathroom alone, and not to leave their drinks unattended.
+As for teenagers (we also have 14 and 15 year old daughters)– the conversations we’ve had with them were much deeper.
+We taught them never go into a public bathroom alone, and not to leave their drinks unattended.
 We’ve also spoken to them about attackers and sex traffickers.
-We explained how these kinds of people seek out girls, and what tools can be used as weapons if someone tries to attack them–keys and heels are great!
+We explained how these kinds of people seek out girls, and what tools can be used as weapons if someone tries to attack them– keys and heels are great!
 We even discussed phone routines for arriving at school, leaving school, lunch breaks, and hangouts.
-And while this also sounds over the top, it provides us peace of mind and prepares them for the worst.
+And while this all sounds over the top, it provides us peace of mind and prepares them for the worst.

 #7 Learn that attitudes are a sign something is wrong.

 All girls have attitudes.
 Doesn’t matter if they’re 4 or 16.
 We all get them and we all have different reasons for getting them.
 As a dad, you probably don’t want to deal with it or maybe, you don’t know how to deal with it.
 That’s okay, girls don’t always know how to deal with it either.